Buffalo-Ontology-Group/phases-nlp/phases_articles_retrieval/README.md

 # Phases Articles Retrieval

-This project is a Python application that retrieves articles related to specific topics, downloads their PDFs, and saves them to a local directory.
-The topics are "gerotranscendence" and "solitude".
+This project is a Python application that retrieves articles related to specific topics,"gerotranscendence" and "solitude", downloads their PDFs, and saves them to a local directory.

 ## Features

 - Retrieves articles from PubMed.
     - The number of articles retrieved for each topic can be customized by adjusting the 'max_results' parameter.
-It can be modified to retrieve a higher or lower number of articles based on the need.
+It can be modified to retrieve a higher or lower number of articles.
 - Searches for available PDF links (via PubMed Central, Google, and Google Scholar).
 - Downloads and saves PDFs to a user-defined directory.